cvipdnn/defect_detection/README.md

 1. cnn: Convolutional Neural Network based Classifier
 2. fcn: Semantic Segmentation based classifier
-3. utils: a tool used to analyze the performance of neural network, like FLOPs of multiplications(Currently I only count Conv2D, SeparableConv2D and Dense layers and will add BatchNornalization later.
+3. utils: a tool used to analyze the performance of neural network, like FLOPs of multiplication(Currently I only count the multiplications from Conv2D, SeparableConv2D and Dense layers and will add BatchNornalization later.
 Also note that default UpSampling2D uses nearest interpolation, which uses none multiplication).